hurenxu/TeamSolid/doc/quick_setup_scripts.md

 ## Running Shell Scripts

-First, `run ./setup_enviroment.sh` to install npm dependencies and install ESDoc plugins.
+First run , `./setup_enviroment.sh` to install npm dependencies and install ESDoc plugins.

-Second, `run ./generate_docs.sh` to generate ESDoc HTML documentation and open it in your browser.
+Second run, `./generate_docs.sh` to generate ESDoc HTML documentation and open it in your browser.

 ### Setup Environment Script